Beqvez (fidanacogene elaparvovec-dzkt) for hemophilia

 How does Beqvez work?

 Hemophilia B is caused by mutations in the F9 gene, which carries instructions for making factor IX (FIX), a protein involved in the formation of blood clots.
-Mutations in the gene cause the protein to be faulty or missing completely, and blood clotting to be impaired, leading to the recurrent and difficult-to-control bleeding episodes that characterize the disease.
+Mutations in the gene cause the protein to be faulty or missing completely and blood clotting to be impaired, leading to the recurrent and difficult to control bleeding episodes that characterize the disease.

-Beqvez is a gene therapy designed to deliver a highly functional version of F9 to liver cells, where blood clotting factors are mostly produced.
-The version of F9 that Beqvez delivers is called Padua, a naturally occurring form of the gene containing a single mutation that encodes a version of FIX that has 5-10 times greater clotting activity than the regular form of the protein.
+Beqvez was a gene therapy designed to deliver a highly functional version of F9 to liver cells, where blood clotting factors are mostly produced.
+The version of F9Â Beqvez delivered is called Padua, a naturally occurring form of the gene containing a single mutation that encodes a version of FIX that has five to 10 times greater clotting activity than the regular form of the protein.

-Who can take Beqvez?
+Who could take Beqvez?

 Who should not take Beqvez?